Jenna and Chris

 Rob's toast

 This was also where we told everyone Jenna was pregnant.
 Chris worked it into his speech somewhere near the end, around when he was already running long.
 Welcoming Jenna into the family, with one more on the way.
+The room got quiet for half a second.
+Then it erupted in celebration.
+Hugs, tears, glasses raised twice.

 Jenna and Rob